Baby Dodds: Prime years

 Dodds gained a reputation as a top young drummer in New Orleans.
 In 1918, Dodds left Sonny Celestin's group to play in Fate Marable's riverboat band.
 A teenaged Louis Armstrong also joined the band, and the two of them were on the boats together.
-The band played on four different boats, and usually left New Orleans in May and travel to St. Louis, though they also sometimes traveled further north.
+The band played on four different boats, and usually left New Orleans in May and traveled to St. Louis, though they also sometimes traveled further north.
 They played jazz, popular, and classical music while on the boats.
 Dodds and Armstrong left Fate Marable's band in 1921 due to a disagreement about musical style, and Dodds soon joined King Oliver's Creole Jazz Band.
 At this time, the personnel in Oliver's band were Joe "King" Oliver on cornet, Baby Dodds' brother Johnny Dodds on clarinet, Davey Jones on alto saxophone, Honoré Dutrey on trombone, Lil Hardin on piano, Jimmy Palao on violin, and Eddie Garland on bass fiddle.
 They moved to California in 1921 to work with Oliver there, and they played together for about fifteen months.
 In 1922, the band, excepting Garland, Palao, and Jones, followed Oliver to Chicago, which would be his base of operations for several years.
-They began playing at the Lincoln Gardens, and Louis Armstrong also joined this outfit.
+They began playing at the Lincoln Gardens, and Armstrong also joined this outfit.
 Dodds describes playing with this band as "a beautiful experience".
 King Oliver's Creole Jazz Band broke up in 1924 due to disagreements about travel and musical style; the argument became so heated that the Dodds brothers threatened to beat up Oliver.
-Dodds recorded with Louis Armstrong, Jelly Roll Morton, Art Hodes, and his brother Johnny Dodds.
-Dodds played in Louis Armstrong's Hot Five and Hot Seven groups.
+Dodds recorded with Armstrong, Jelly Roll Morton, Art Hodes, and his brother Johnny Dodds.
+Dodds played in Armstrong's Hot Five and Hot Seven groups.
 In May 1927, Armstrong recorded with the Hot Seven, which consisted of Johnny Dodds, Johnny St. Cyr, Lil Hardin Armstrong, John Thomas, Pete Briggs, and Baby Dodds.
 From September to December 1927, the Hot Five Armstrong assembled consisted of Johnny Dodds, Kid Ory, Johnny St. Cyr, Lonnie Johnson, and Baby Dodds.
+During the decade, he also performed with the Black Bottom Stompers, Chicago Footwarmers, Willie Hightower, and Charlie Elgar.